 Melissa is an active speaker on OSHA and whistleblower issues.
 She speaks to trade association members and clients regarding a variety of OSHA issues, including strategies to use during an OSHA inspection to minimize liability, conducting privileged audits and accident investigations, and the impact of OSHA’s regulatory and enforcement agenda on particular industries.
 Melissa is also the former Employer Co-Chairperson of the American Bar Association Occupational Safety and Health Committee.

-Melissa was ranked in Band 1 by Chambers USA 2022 in the category of occupational safety and health lawyers.
+Melissa was ranked in Band 1 by Chambers USA 2022 and 2023 in the category of occupational safety and health lawyers.
 Based on feedback from clients and colleagues at other law firms, Chambers’ comments included: “She is a superb lawyer” who is “knowledgeable, works well with clients and does high-level OSHA work.”